 Where does D-Mannose come from?

-As mentioned above, D-Mannose can be found within the naturally occurring in the body and in fibrous foods such as:
+D-Mannose can be found naturally within the body and in fibrous foods such as:

 - Ground coffee beans (21.2%)